-- Researching your theme, including learning about the work of artists. - Your choice of: drawing, painting, printmaking, mixed media, sculpture or a combination of media - Developing an original idea of your own based on your theme and research - Making a final piece of artwork based on your theme and research
+- Researching your theme, including learning about the work of artists. - Your choice of: drawing, painting, printmaking, mixed media, sculpture or a combination of media - Developing an original idea of your own based on your theme and research - Making a final piece of 2D or 3D art based on your theme and research

-'Taking Art works well with subjects where I write a lot.
-I enjoy the time I spend in the art room'.
+'Taking Art works well with my other subjects.
+I enjoy the time I get to spend in the art rooms'.

-You get the freedom to express yourself as the course develops and the teachers are very supportive"
+'You get the freedom to express yourself as the course develops and the teachers are very supportive".

-- Making your own art whether this is drawing, painting, printmaking, mixed media, sculpture.

-- Understanding the visual world we live in.

-- Learning about art made by others.

-- Being creative and using your imagination.

-- Problem-solving and working independently.

-- The idea of going on to study or work in the creative industries and want a broad solid base of skills.
+- Making your own art whether you like drawing, painting, printmaking, mixed media or sculpture. - Practical learning and coursework-based projects. - Learning about art made by others. - Being creative and using your imagination. - Problem-solving and working independently. - The idea of going on to study or work in any of the creative industries- This course sets you up with a broad and solid base of skill desirable for any further art and design course or career.